jogaudard/fluxible/README.md

 <img src="man/figures/README-plot_lin_cut-1.png" width="100%" />

 The exponential fit is used in a similar way.
+It uses the exponential expression shown in Zhao *et al.* (2018).

 ``` r
 slopes_exp_liahovden <- flux_fitting(conc_liahovden, fit_type = "exponential")